LabChameleon/labchameleon.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I’m a PhD student at RWTH Aachen University, working on Automated Machine Learning for Reinforcement Learning under the supervision of Holger Hoos.
-My research focuses on increasing the practical applicability of Reinforcement Learning by automating the many design decisions required to create effective policies.
+My research focuses on increasing the practical applicability of Reinforcement Learning by automating the many design decisions required to learn effective policies.

 With my research I want to bridge foundational research in Reinforcement Learning with the practical advances already developed in the Automated Machine Learning community.
 Ultimately, I hope this work will transform Reinforcement Learning into more of an engineering discipline, moving away from its reputation as a ‘black box.’